Compliance Certifications

 Certified Compliance Professional (CCP)

-The Health Ethics Trust issues the CCP certification.
-It’s geared toward individuals working in healthcare compliance who wish to demonstrate a high level of professionalism, and who meet best practice standards.
+The Health Ethics Trust issues the Certified Compliance Professional (CCP)certification.
+It’s geared toward individuals working in healthcare compliance who wish to demonstrate a high level of professionalism and meet best-practice standards.

 Corporate Compliance Certifications

 The corporate world is dynamic, changes rapidly, and could be high-risk.
 Therefore, compliance professionals are important members of corporate organizations.
-Obtaining certification in corporate compliance may not only help ensure your organization is meeting compliance standards, but it may also help you stand out in your field and may lead to rewarding job opportunities.
+Obtaining certification in corporate compliance may not only help ensure your organization meets compliance standards but also help you stand out in your field and lead to rewarding job opportunities.

 Several corporate compliance certifications are described in detail below.